On the integrability structure of the deformed rule-54 reversible cellular automaton: Bulk Integrability

 \subsubsection{Perturbative proof up to third order (for variable deformation parameters)}

 We implement the following steps: \begin{itemize} \item[1.]
 We find the conserved charge of interaction range 6, $Q_6$ such that $[\mathbb{U},Q_6]=0$. $Q_6$ is translationally invariant under a shift by two lattice sites. \item[2.]
 We glue nearest-neighbour sites of the original model, hence we consider $Q_6$ as a charge of interaction range 3 (in the glued picture).
-We refer to it as $\mathcal{Q}_3$. \begin{itemize} \item [2.1] We strictly follow the medium-range spin-chain formalism of \cite{sajat-medium} and prove that the charge $\mathcal{Q}_{5}$ (corresponding to $Q_{10}$ in the original picture), constructed by taking an additional formal derivative of the transfer matrix, commutes with it. \item [2.2] We check that $[\mathbb{U},\mathcal{Q}_5]=0$. \end{itemize} \end{itemize} At this point, we can rely on the recent proof of the star-triangle conjecture for nearest-neighbor models by A. Hokkyo \cite{hokkyo2025integrability}.
-This conjecture has been proposed in \cite{Idzumi:1994kx}: all higher-order terms of the R-matrix (or the Lax operator) are determined by the first one.
-An alternative formulation of the conjecture states that if a model possesses two translational invariant conserved charges, with one obtainable from the other via the boost operator, then the model is Yang-Baxter integrable.
+We refer to it as $\mathcal{Q}_3$. \begin{itemize} \item [2.1] We strictly follow the medium-range spin-chain formalism of \cite{sajat-medium} and prove that the charge $\mathcal{Q}_{5}$ (corresponding to $Q_{10}$ in the original picture), constructed by taking an additional formal derivative of the transfer matrix, commutes with it. \item [2.2] We check that\footnote{For brevity, in all pictures, whether glued or unglued, we denote the time-evolution operator of the deformed rule-54 model by $\mathbb{U}$.
+In \ref{algebraicprooftuU}, we explicitly shows the expression for $\mathbb{U}$ in the glued picture.} $[\mathbb{U},\mathcal{Q}_5]=0$. \end{itemize} \end{itemize} At this point, we can rely on the recent proof of the star-triangle conjecture for nearest-neighbor models by A. Hokkyo \cite{hokkyo2025integrability}.
+This conjecture, originally proposed in Ref.~\cite{Idzumi:1994kx}, states that if a model possesses two translationally invariant conserved charges, one of which can be obtained from the other via the boost operator, then the model is Yang--Baxter integrable.
+An important caveat is that the proof applies provided that there exist no additional nearest-neighbor quantities commuting with the Hamiltonian.
 The deformed RCA54 model may appear to lie outside this class, since its first conserved charge has range 6 (or range 3 after gluing nearby sites).
 However,